 The Code Compliance Consumer Health Division has been assigned to assist the city with educating the public regarding the Coronavirus.
 As the public health authority for the city, providing education and outreach to our citizens about the virus and the city's response has become our focus.
 Since the first Emergency Declaration on March 16th, 2020, ensuring the public has their questions answered has been our top priority.
 The Call Center was set up immediately prior to the Declaration and advertised as a way for the city to provide the most up to date and accurate information.
-Below you will see a graph of the volume of calls and e-mails Code Compliance Consumer Health has received and responded to.
+In June, all calls and e-mails relating to COVID-19 were no longer assisted by Code Compliance Consumer Health and were responded to by the Call Center.